YotoHana/microsoft-game-crush-fix/README.md

-To use this software, you need to download the file "main.exe " and launch it
+To use this software, you need to download the file "microfix.exe " and launch it